1st Maine Cavalry Regiment: August 21–25

-The two armies fought a series of minor actions August 22–25 along the Rappahannock River, including Waterloo Bridge, Lee Springs, Freeman's Ford, and Sulphur Springs, resulting in a few hundred casualties.
+The two armies fought a series of minor actions August 22–25 along the Rappahannock River, including Waterloo Bridge, Freeman's Ford, and Lee or Sulphur Springs, resulting in a few hundred casualties.
 Together, these skirmishes kept the attention of both armies along the river.
 Heavy rains had swollen the river and Lee was unable to force a crossing.
 Pope considered an attack across the river to strike Lee's right flank, but he was also stymied by the high water.

 Smarting from the increasing audacity of the Federal cavalry whom he and his men held in disdain, Stuart retaliated crossing the Rappahannock at the northern end of Jackson's line.
 On August 23, Maj.
 Gen. J.E.B.
 Stuart's cavalry made a daring raid on Pope's headquarters at Catlett Station, thus showing that the Union right flank was vulnerable to a turning movement.
 The raid on Pope's headquarters at Catlett's Station arriving just before a thunderstorm, captured the Union commander's dress coat, demonstrating that Pope's right flank was vulnerable to a turning movement, although river flooding brought on by heavy rains would make this difficult.
 It also revealed to Lee the plans for reinforcing Pope's army, which would eventually bring it to the strength of 130,000 men, more than twice the size of the Army of Northern Virginia.